watkajtys/squidbot/README.md

 ## 🛡 Safety & Legal
 See the [Safety Manual](docs/safety_manual.md) and [Module 0: Legal Compliance](docs/Module_0_The_Build.md) for FAA/EASA regulations. **PROPS OFF ON THE BENCH.**

+---

+## 🧘 The "Burnout Shield"
+This curriculum is academically dense.
+To ensure you finish:
+1.  **Follow the [Squid Games](docs/SQUID_GAMES.md):** Treat every Phase as a game with a "Win" condition.
+Record a video of your success before diving back into the math.
+2.  **The 80/20 Rule:** If the math in a Theory Deep Dive is making you want to quit, skip to the Lab.
+Real robots are built by doing, not just reading.
+3.  **Fly for Fun:** Spend at least 30 minutes a week flying the drone manually in FPV mode.
+Remind yourself *why* you're building this.